thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-subsection-basic-section.md

-For adding new device, click the "plus" icon:
+To add a new device, click the "plus" icon:

 ![image](/images/gateway/socket-connector/socket-device-subsection-basic-1-ce.png)